 Gastric Sleeve Revisions

-The gastric sleeve has quickly become the most popular weight loss surgery in the United States (as of 2013 ASMBS statistics).
+The gastric sleeve or sleeve gastrectomy has quickly become the most popular weight loss surgery in the United States (as of 2013 ASMBS statistics).
 It is not only a straightforward procedure but an exceptionally effective one.
 However, much like any medical treatment, there is the potential for the procedure not to offer the expected degree of weight loss the patient or their surgeon expects.

 Why The Gastric Sleeve Fails